clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

    .. note::

       Allow time for the graphical login to appear.
-This shows the administrative user that you assigned in `Recommended options`_.
+This shows the administrative user assigned in `Recommended options`_.

 #.
 Log in as the adminstrative user.